CACTUS FLOWERS

 • Exhibitions:

-Metropolitan College NYC, Museum Traveling Exhibition
+Metropolitan College NYC, Museum Traveling Exhibitions

 • The story behind the image: